DevScholar/rust-for-js-devs/src/testing/index.md

   [test-output]: https://doc.rust-lang.org/book/ch11-02-running-tests.html#showing-function-output

 ## Assertions
 JavaScript users have multiple ways to assert, depending on the framework being used.
-For example, an assertion Jest might look like:
+For example, an assertion in Jest might look like:

 ```js
 test('something has the right length', () => {